-- o International flights have resumed and the border is open to all nationalities. - Travellers are required to present a COVID-19 PCR test with a negative result issued not more than 72 hours prior to travel.
+- International flights have resumed and the border is open to all nationalities. - Travellers are required to present a COVID-19 PCR test with a negative result issued not more than 72 hours prior to travel.

 - The central immigration offices has resumed certain services:

 - Residency notification;

 - Temporary and permanent residence registration;

-- o Application of single-entry and multiple-entry visas;
+- Application of single-entry and multiple-entry visas;

 - Visa transfer;

-- o Data modification;
+- Data modification;

-- o Annual fees for foreign nationals;
+- Annual fees for foreign nationals;

 - Update of information/data;

 - Issuance of certificates.

 - The Ministry of Labour has resumed its activities in every office.

-- The Work Permit for Foreigners Office is open Monday to Friday for notifications and for corrections of previous notification; and Thursday and Friday only for submission of new work permit applications, extensions, cancellation and withdrawals.
+- The Work Permit for Foreign nationals Office is open Monday to Friday for notifications and for corrections of previous notification; and Thursday and Friday only for submission of new work permit applications, extensions, cancellation and withdrawals.